Generalized Anxiety Disorder, Counseling Available in Broken Arrow, Tulsa County

 Counseling & Treatment Options

 Generalized anxiety disorder is a debilitating condition due to the chronic worry and exaggerated anxiety that requires treatment.
-The treatment option available include psychotherapy and medication, usually administrated in combination for a better outcome.
+The treatment options available include psychotherapy and medication, usually administrated in combination for a better outcome.

 I. Psychotherapy, includes three options that have proven to be effective: